JorPoon/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 b) First line is constant.
 There are 4 nested loops, each one after the first loop depends on the previous one.
 There for it will be (n * n * n * n).
 The running time will be O(n^4).

+c) Takes in bunnies(n) as the range and it is a recursive function.
+2nd and 3rd line of code are constants.
+Last line of code is a 0(1) + 0(n-1).
+We can take out all constants when determining runtime.
+Therefore it is just 0(n).